 Vegan Energy Balls

-You can make a batch of these mango quinoa coconut energy balls well before your next workout, then freeze any extra for months.
+You can make a batch of these vegan energy balls well before your next workout, then freeze any extra for months.
 The blend of ingredients offers you just the right amount of protein and carbs to fuel you through any workout.

 An easy-to-digest protein smoothie is a great option if you need to fuel up before a workout, and this vanilla protein smoothie is perfect.
 This smoothie is slightly sweet and simple to make, and you can easily whip it up not too long before your workout.
 For more smoothies, check out our healthy smoothie recipes roundup.

 Fruit and Oatmeal

 For a long run or intense workout, you need the right fuel to keep your energy up.
 A small bowl of plain oatmeal (not the packaged kind), a little sweetener (like dark chocolate ), and a sliced banana will keep you full and ready to go.

 Peanut Butter Protein Balls